 Degrees are conferred three times a year (August, December, and May) at the close of summer, fall, and spring terms.
 The date of the diploma reflects that session during which the degree requirements were completed, including spiritual formation requirements.
-One commencement ceremony is held each academic year at the close of the spring semester.
+Two commencement ceremonies are held each academic year at the close of the fall and spring semester.
 Students who have completed all requirements at any time during the previous year are eligible to participate.

-In order to maintain the integrity of honors granted, diplomas will be mailed after all grades are received for the semester of graduation.
+In order to maintain the integrity of honors granted, diplomas will be mailed after all grades and outstanding requirements are received for the semester of graduation.